The Czech Republic closes schools and universities – holidaymakers in Italy should travel home - Bandera County Courier

 The Czech Republic closes schools and universities – holidaymakers in Italy should travel home

-The Czech Republic is trying to take the Convid – 19 epidemic to meet.
+Czech Republic tries with sharp measures to expand Convid – 19 Counter epidemic.
 The government security council meets daily.
 Prime Minister Andrej Babiš then informed about the decisions in live broadcasts from radio and television.
 These are currently the hardest in the EU after those in Italy, although the number of people infected with the coronavirus in the Czech Republic has so far been around 70 keeps within limits.

 The primary goal of those responsible in Prague is to spread the disease rates over time, as in Germany.
-The rules for this are stricter than in Germany.
+But the rules for this are stricter than in Germany.

 [Die aktuellen Entwicklungen zum Coronavirus in Deutschland und Europa können Sie in unserem Newsblog hier verfolgen.]